Peel neighborhoods: Experiments

 By comparison, the values obtained for peel neighborhoods are worse, though for related constructs they are competitive or better, as shown in Figure \ref{fig:local_sphere_dim}.
 The reason that peel neighborhoods are worse in this regard is because ESSa is concerned with angles, not distances \emph{per se}, and the peel neighborhood is in a sense the smallest ball that ``envelops'' its base point, so that the resulting dimension estimate is fatally biased.
 In other words, $\rho(x)$ is actually a reasonably hard \emph{lower} bound on the radius of a neighborhood suitable for estimating local dimension using angles.

-This motivates using larger constructs involving peel neighborhoods, e.g., the \emph{iterated peel neighborhood} $\nu_2(x) := \cup_{y \in \nu(x)} \nu(y)$ and the larger ball $B_{2\rho(x)}(x)$.
-The latter produces excellent estimates but scales exponentially with data dimension in practice, whereas the iterated peel neighborhood is easy, relatively small, and efficient to construct.
+This motivates larger constructs involving peel neighborhoods, e.g., the \emph{iterated peel neighborhood} $\nu_2(x) := \cup_{y \in \nu(x)} \nu(y)$ and the larger ball $B_{2\rho(x)}(x)$.
+The latter produces excellent estimates, but scales exponentially with data dimension in practice.
+On the other hand, the iterated peel neighborhood is easy, relatively small, and efficient to construct.
 While the iterated peel neighborhood tends to underestimate all but the smallest dimensions, it still performs adequately when $k$NN methods fail spectacularly, as we shall see below.

 Figure \ref{fig:stratified_dim} shows that $k$NN neighborhoods slightly overestimate local dimension on a sample from a stratified manifold formed from a circle, a 2-ball, and a 3-ball; peel neighborhoods give very noisy estimates; iterated peel neighborhoods slightly underestimate local dimension; and ``double-radius'' neighborhoods of the form $B_{2\rho(x)}(x)$ give very accurate estimates of local dimension, but these are expensive to compute.